McTalian/BeaconUnitFrames/README.md

 * Party Frames
 * Raid Frames

+## Translations and Internationalization (i18n)

+This project is set up to fully support translations into all WoW-supported locales.
+Missing translations will be available for each locale in the issues page (link below).
+I'm choosing not to use Curse's platform because it's quite cumbersome for both sides.
+I am looking into easier ways to manage this, but this is what has worked for my prior projects.

 ## Bugs and Feature Requests

 Please submit bugs and feature requests on the [GitHub issues page](https://github.com/McTalian/BeaconUnitFrames/issues).
 I want to support as many options as possible with this addon.